travis-kuenzi/Mongo-Driven-Website-Term-Project/README.md

 * Each instrument has many genres (aggregation)
 * Each instrument is related to many other instruments (aggregation)

+Genre Relationship:
+* Each genre has one to many musicians
+* Each genre has many to many songs
+* Each genre has many to many instruments

 Teammates Contact:
 (william) Yifei Zhao